m4rkj07/OSAS_CAPSTONE_G7/README.md

 # SCHOOL MANAGEMENT SYSTEM: OFFICE OF THE SAFETY AND SECURITY, THE DEVELOPMENT OF REPORTING MANAGEMENT SYSTEM AND SCHOOL MAPPING FOR SECURE LEARNING ENVIRONMENT.

-A web-based system designed to streamline the process of reporting, managing, and monitoring incidents such as bullying and misconduct within an organization.
+A web-based system designed to streamline the process of reporting, real time school mapping, managing, and monitoring incidents such as bullying and misconduct within an organization.
 This project was developed as part of the **OSAS Capstone Project** to provide a secure, efficient, and user-friendly platform for students, employees, and administrators.

----

 ## 🚀 Features